 - ¼ teaspoon ground nutmeg

 For the topping:

-- Line a 20cm square baking tin with baking paper.
+- Line an 8inch (20cm) square baking pan with baking parchment paper.

-- Place the biscuits onto a clean tea towel and bash with a rolling pin to crush up into small pieces.
+- Place the cookies onto a clean tea towel or in a bag and bash with a rolling pin to crush up into small pieces.
 You could also crumble them by hand.